The Quarterly Questions Program

 During the transition to Quarterly Questions, the ABO has created a temporary certificate extension policy to allow diplomates to accumulate the required number of passes.
 Please contact the ABO office if you have any questions.

 The Quarterly Questions program has been approved for CME/SACME credit.
 To become eligible for CME/SACME credit for your participation in Quarterly Questions, you must do 3 things: 1) Answer all available knowledge questions for the year; 2) Score at least 80% (8 out of 10 questions) correct on the article-based learning section of the activity; and 3) Follow the in-platform instructions for claiming credits.

 This activity has been planned and implemented in accordance with the accreditation requirements of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of the American Academy of Ophthalmology and The American Board of Ophthalmology.
 The American Academy of Ophthalmology is accredited by the ACCME to provide continuing medical education for physicians.

 The American Academy of Ophthalmology designates this enduring material for a maximum of 7.5 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-The ABO complies with the Americans with Disabilities Act (ADA) to mitigate the effects of an ADA-qualifying disability on the testing activity.
-To accommodate individuals with disabilities, the ABO will make reasonable modifications to its examinations that do not fundamentally alter the requirements of the examination or the measurement of the skills or knowledge the ABO examinations are intended to test.
+If you require special testing accommodations per the Americans with Disabilities Act (ADA), please contact us.
+The ABO will make reasonable modifications that do not fundamentally alter the requirements of the examination or the measurement of the skills or knowledge the ABO examinations are intended to test.
 Click here to review the ABO's ADA policy and download the accommodation request form.